jmccreight/wrf_hydro_tests/README.md

 These two files shoud uniquely identify a candidate.
 If you dont find that to be true, please log an issue!

+Though wrf\_hydro\_tests can use environment variables defined outside these two files (and we employ this fact in Docker applications), we strongly encourage specifying all the necessary variables in the candidate files.

 ### Machine specification file ###